Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 6. Relativity Under ASLR

-ASLR randomizes absolute addresses, but in practice the loader enforces a constrained and ordered layout:
+ASLR randomizes absolute addresses, but in practice the dynamic loader enforces a constrained and ordered mapping of core DSOs.
+While this stability is empirical rather than guaranteed, ret2dso does not rely on a fixed offset:

 • stdin ↔ libc